keffertjuh/XylophoneKeyboard/README.md

 Known issues:
 - A new line takes 2 times a backspace to remove.
-- The spacing between keys and/or the size of the example typing object causes a good amount of accidental mistyping.
+- The unrefined spacing between keys and/or the size of the example typing object causes a good amount of accidental mistyping.
 - Text is somewhat blurry because I didn't pay too much mind to getting that to look nice.
+- There is no delay between 2 hits, thus you might get multiple hits on one stroke (which is quite noisy).

 <br />
 <br />